Skip to main content

 Open – Partially Addressed

 The Department of Commerce agreed with this recommendation and the National Institute of Standards and Technology (NIST) identified several planned steps to implement it.
 Specifically, in January 2021, NIST deployed a system developed to identify NIST-authored papers that have been published, and ensure that all NIST authors are in compliance with the requirement that papers are made freely available within 12 months of publication.
 Previously, NIST also completed a review of awardees' compliance with data management plan requirements, and took steps (e.g., developing a template and checklist) to address issues NIST identified.
 Additionally, NIST took steps to evaluate an option to ensure compliance with public access requirements by NIST awardees (i.e., extramural researchers).
 NIST determined that the option it evaluated would not be practical as of April 2021.
-As of August 2023, NIST stated that it is not yet able to report awardees' compliance with the terms and conditions in their grants because the agency's current Grants Management Information System (GMIS) does not track that.
-According to NIST's update, it is transitioning from GMIS to a different system (eRA Commons), which will be implemented in October 2024.
-NIST anticipates that the new system will allow monitoring of extramural compliance and the agency should be able to implement compliance tracking in December 2024.
+As of August 2023, NIST stated that it was not yet able to report awardees' compliance with the terms and conditions in their grants because the agency's Grants Management Information System (GMIS) does not track that.
+According to NIST's update, it is transitioning from GMIS to a different system (eRA Commons).
+NIST anticipates that the new system will allow monitoring of extramural compliance and the agency should be able to implement compliance tracking.
+According to a September 2024 update, NIST's transition to the new system has been shifted from October 2024 to October of 2026.
+In the interim, NIST is looking for ways to determine awardees' compliance with terms and conditions of their agreements, according to the agency's update.
 We will further update the recommendation status when NIST provides additional information on steps taken to ensure compliance with public access requirements by NIST's extramural researchers.

 Office of Science and Technology Policy